cx88/diepssect/README.md

 ## Memory editing

-You can find `userscripts/hexedit.js` and use it in TemperMonkey.
+You can get `hexedit.js` and use it in TemperMonkey.
 Six vectors with static memory addresses have been included, and you can find their information in the comments.

 ## Physics

-You can find `userscripts/diep-pl.js` and use it in TemperMonkey.
+You can get `diep-pl.js` and use it in TemperMonkey.
 Press F12 to view all short cuts, but it include features like Alt+X to pause updated, Alt+Q to view motion frame by frame, and Alt+M to enable debug mode which show raw health up to 6 digits.

+Although `dpma.js` will replace `diep-pl.js` eventually, currently you can combine both scripts and the entity box should work and display all visible entities.
+The entity with the highest ID, which is usually the last created entity, will be blue.
+You'll need to ignore the hidden entities near the center, which are your barrels.

 Here's a very useful page with lots of stuff about diep's physics.
 - https://spade-squad.com/physics.html